 West Coast has been working with Indigenous nations throughout British Columbia for over 20 years.
-Through this experience, our legal team has had the opportunity to learn from Indigenous peoples about their ways of knowing – ways that are grounded in Indigenous laws found in Indigenous stories, songs, art, language, ceremonies and nature itself.
+Through this experience, our legal team has had the opportunity to learn from Indigenous peoples about their ways of knowing – ways that are grounded in Indigenous laws expressed in Indigenous stories, songs, art, language, ceremonies, and nature itself.

 Our approach in RELAW is one of collaboration where we work with the Indigenous nations in a partnership that values relationships and reciprocity.
 Together we research Indigenous laws, summarize and draft legal principles and help communities decide how these principles should be applied on the ground, including through the development of written laws or plans if that is their choice.

 West Coast has worked with three different RELAW cohorts beginning in 2016.
 More than a dozen Indigenous groups, involving more than 50 First Nations, have implemented RELAW projects.
 Each RELAW project is based upon the Indigenous peoples’ own laws and decision-making processes.

 Through RELAW projects, Indigenous nations have developed contemporary expressions of their laws to address ocean protection, watershed management, fisheries governance, impact assessment and more.
 By living and enforcing their own laws, Indigenous nations are having transformative impacts on environmental decision-making in their territories.

 The RELAW Co-learning Program is also open to individual co-learners from nations that are not currently participating in a RELAW project but wish to deepen their capacity to implement their own people’s vision for Indigenous law revitalization.